hasura/graphql-engine/rfcs/transforms.md

   , request_body  ::  Maybe TemplateText                  # Raw templating
  -- ^ Change the request_body to one provided here.
 Nothing means original payload.
 Only applicable for POST, PUT, PATCH methods
  -- The encoding of the content is defined by the 'request_content_type' field defined below.
-  , request_content_type :: AllowedContentTypes
+  , request_content_type :: Maybe AllowedContentTypes
- -- ^ Only the following Content-Types are allowed:
+ -- ^ Only the following Content-Types are allowed (default: application/json):
  -- 1) application/json
  -- 2) application/x-www-form-urlencoded
   , query_params  ::  Maybe (HashMap Text TemplateText)   # Key-value based templating